 Furthermore, External SNs device applications may be examples of MSN Enabled Device applications when interacting with MobSocNet Enabler locally on the device.

 Other OMA network-side enablers are external entities with respect to MobSocNet Enabler that reside on the network and may be accessed in order to provide any relevant enabler functionalities.
 In particular, internal and/or backend functionalities of MSN Server may be realized through proprietary interfaces, or through such enablers.
-Examples of such functionalities are address book management, user profile management, user profile search, etc.
+Examples of such enablers are CAB, MSF, etc.

 In addition, other OMA enablers can reuse MobSocNet capabilities through either MSN-2 and/or MSN-4 interface(s).
 In that sense, they are considered as examples of MSN Enabled (Device) applications.